• ConnEcTEd – Coherence in European Teacher Education (2020-2023)

 The school offers students high level research laboratories that cover all major academic disciplines.
 In January 2016, Université Côte d’Azur won a prestigious “IDEX” award from the French government for its UCAJEDI project, placing it among the top 10 world-class, comprehensive universities in France.
 In the scope of this project, two units are of particular importance: the ESPE, faculty of Education in the French sense, as well as the LINE lab: The LINE (Laboratoire d’Innovation et Numérique pour l’Education) is a new research lab at Université Côte d’Azur (UCA) in the field of Technology Enhanced Learning (TEL) and pedagogical innovation.
 Creative use of technologies and pedagogical innovation are at the core topics (#fabLINE).

-Team
+Project Team Nice:

 The University of Zagreb (UNIZG) is the flagship educational institution in the country with 31 faculties, 3 art academies and various university centres and departments.
 As a comprehensive public Central European university, UNIZG offers education programmes in all scientific fields (arts, biomedicine, biotechnology, engineering, humanities, natural sciences and social sciences) and a broad spectrum of courses at all study levels, from undergraduate to postgraduate, for more than 70,000 students.
 The University excels not only in teaching, but also in research, contributing over 50 percent to the annual research output of Croatia.